ryan-roemer/loose-bits/_posts/2016-04-01-builder-introduction.md

 ```

 <!-- TODO LINK README -->
-### 'builder run'
+### '`builder run`'

-The first action that builder provides is 'builder run', analogous to
+The first action that builder provides is '`builder run`', analogous to
-'npm run'.
+'`npm run`'.
 In fact, for a single project, we get identical output for those
 three task commands:

 ```sh